 All floral compounds tested in the present study are relatively widespread across many plant families (Knudsen et al., 1993).
 They also frequently play a role in insect chemical communication.
 ANET on its own or in mixtures has been described as an attractant of flower-feeding scarabs (Coleoptera: Scarabaeidae) (Allsopp and Cherry, 1991; Cherry et al., 1996; Leal et al., 1994; Tóth et al., 2003b; Vuts et al., 2010), a glaphyrid beetle (Coleoptera: Glaphyridae) (Vuts et al., 2014), a flower-visiting longhorn beetle (Coleoptera: Cerambycidae) (Imrei et al., 2014), and even a yponomeutid and a noctuid moth (Lepidoptera: Yponomeutidae; Noctuidae) (Bengtsson et al., 2006; Tóth et al., 2020).
 CINNOH has been reported as an attractant of scarabs (Coleoptera) (Donaldson et al., 1990; Tóth et al., 2003b; Tóth et al., 2009b), a chrysomelid (Coleoptera: Chrysomelidae) (Bruce et al., 2011), flower-visiting Diabrotica spp.
 (Coleoptera: Chrysomelidae) (Hammack, 2001) and several pollinator ants (Hymenoptera: Formicidae) (De Vega et al., 2014), and it is a pheromone component of a bug (Heteroptera) (Aldrich et al., 1979).
 CINNAC is an attractant for several Oxythyrea spp.
 (Coleoptera: Scarabaeidae) (Donaldson et al., 1986), and CINNALD in combination with ANET strongly attracts a click beetle species (Coleoptera: Elateridae) (Tóth et al., 2011).
 These data clearly show that insects commonly exploit these compounds to locate flowers, the attraction of pollen beetles described in the present study adding to this picture.
 Interestingly, none of the four volatiles are known from B. napus flowers (e.g. Jakobsen et al., 1994), so they may be connected to nectar plant location in pollen beetles, which are generalist flower visitors.

 We conclude that the floral lure containing ANET + CINNOH + CINNAC greatly enhances pollen beetle catches, thereby supplementing the attractiveness of the fluorescent yellow colour of VARb3 funnel traps described by Vuts et al. (2022).
+However, the effect of the addition of PHENETH to the ANET + CINNOH + CINNAC blend needs clarifying to decide if it significantly increases pollen beetle catches; until then, the use of the ternary lure is suggested.
 Based on the results of Exp.
 1 of this study and Tóth et al. (2015), the interaction of the chemical cue (lure) and the visual cue (colour) is synergistic.
 Also, the ternary blend is more attractive than isothiocyanate-containing lures for pollen beetles, and it appears to be not worthwhile to combine the two types of chemical lures.

 References